yiisoft/yii2/README.md

-> ⚠️ 3.0 branch in this repository is deprected.
+> ⚠️ 3.0 branch in this repository is deprecated.
 Yii 3.0 development takes place [in separate repositories](https://github.com/yiisoft/docs/blob/master/000-packages.md).
 Please do not use the branch in any projects.

 <p align="center">
     <a href="http://www.yiiframework.com/" target="_blank">